 The Pecolift has a maximum working height of 3.5m and the Ecolift a maximum working height of 4.2m.
 Both machines have a platform carrying capacity of 150 kg, including the wind rated models.

 The Power Tower is an electric access machine with a maximum working height of 5.1m, and a platform capacity of 250kg.

 All of these products have non-marking tyres, are designed to be lightweight and compact.
 They can easily fit in passenger lifts, work well in confined environments including hotels, retail spaces, and offices.

 Providing customers with a responsive service is an essential part of the JMS hire service.

 Mark Jackson said: “We understand the way the market is moving towards safety driven working environments.
-Our customers demand a fast, responsive service with the right piece of kit, and that’s what we provide nationwide.
-By providing ongoing customer service, we can continue to invest in low level access platforms which not only increase safety but increases efficiency for tasks and projects too.”
+Our customers demand a fast, and responsive service with the right piece of kit, that’s what we provide nationwide.
+By providing ongoing customer service, we can continue to invest in low level access platforms which not only increase safety but increases efficiency for tasks projects too.”

-All low level powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire and Pinewood Studios, Bucks.
+All low level powered access equipment is available for hire nationally through JMS’s depots in Harpenden, Hertfordshire, Leeds, West Yorkshire Pinewood Studios, Bucks.